Minimally Invasive

 The region’s most preferred orthopedic surgeon

-When it comes to joint replacement, your choice of surgeon makes all the difference.
-At American Orthopedics, you’re not just a number—you’re an individual receiving expert, personalized care from Dr. Rather, a highly skilled and compassionate provider.
+When it comes to arthroscopic rotator cuff repair, your choice of surgeon makes all the difference.
+At American Orthopedics, you’re not just a number—you’re an individual receiving expert, personalized care from Dr. Ratner, a highly skilled and compassionate provider.

 Shoulder injuries require more than just technical skill—they require personalized care from a surgeon who understands the demands of daily movement and athletic performance.
 Dr. Ratner’s expertise, combined with a patient-first approach, makes him a trusted choice for shoulder surgery in Greenville and beyond.